termosa/lixy/README.md

-# lixy is live proxy
+# lixy is live lazy proxy

-That means it lives an unpredictable life.
+Live means that it lives wonderful and unpredictable life.

 While you call to proxied object it stays a proxy unless you get a primitive value.